-Spatial, temporal and contextual variables associated with conflict

-When submitting a report, users indicated whether the report was a sighting or encounter.
-Sightings were defined as observations at a distance with no interaction, whereas encounters were interactions at close range.
-However, most reports (95.4 %, N = 7502) included detailed information about their interactions with coyotes as comments.
-We used a Google SheetsTM classification form to classify the information contained in comments, and generated ordinal scale values for coyote responses to humans and the human perception of coyotes.
-We also quantified several contextual variables from each report.

-To classify the coyote responses to humans into levels that are indicative of human-coyote conflict, we first classified all reports where coyotes did not interact with humans or the report was submitted as a sighting where further information could not be extracted as an observation (i.e. comments were vague or uninformative, or indicated no human-coyote interaction).
-We classified the remainder of reports on a nine-point ordinal scale with ordinal scale values (OSV) ranging from avoidance responses (OSV = 1, 2) to highly aggressive interactions (OSV = 8, 9; Table 2).
-We excluded 399 reports where coyote response could not be determined.
-To quantify the human perception of coyotes in each report, we classified reports on a three-point ordinal scale from positive, neutral, to negative based on the explicit presence of words from a compiled list that directly relate to human perceptions (Table 3).
-We considered 920 reports in which we could determine human perceptions from comment details.
+Classification of information in report commentsWhen submitting a report, users were asked to indicate whether the report was a sighting defined as observations at a distance with no interaction, or encounters, defined asinteractions at close range.
+Because most reports (95.4 %, N = 7502) included optional comments with information about coyote behaviour, context, or human perceptions, we developed a Google Form to classify the information contained in comments with categorical or ordinal variables.
+We began by removing all reports in which coyotes did not interact with humans or the report was submitted as a sighting where further information could not be extracted as an observation (i.e. comments were vague or uninformative, or indicated no human-coyote interaction).
+We classified the remaining reports for the boldness of coyote behaviour and the perceptions of people.
+We described boldness withnine ordinal scale values (OSV) ranging from avoidance responses (e.g., ran away) to highly aggressive interactions (e.g., made physical contact with pet; Table 2).
+We excluded 399 reports where the observer was driving (and so could not interact with the coyote) and coyote response could not be determined.
+For human perceptions of coyotes, we classified reports on a three-point ordinal scale from positive (e.g., beautiful), neutral (e.g., curious), to negative (e.g., scared) based on the explicit presence of words from a compiled list that directly relate to human perceptions (Table 3).
+We included 920 reports in which we could determine human perceptions from comment details.

-The contextual variables that we extracted from report comments with the classification form included the presence of vulnerable individuals, the human activity ongoing at the time of the report, the number of coyotes and coyote health.
-Interactions involving pets and children are more likely to include predatory attacks (White & Gehrt 2009; Poessel et al. 2013), so we classified reports based on the presence or mention of dogs, cats, children or a combination thereof.
-We classified the human activity in the report as walking, cycling, engaging in a designated outdoor activity, driving, or in their home or yard.
-As social animals, coyote behaviour is affected by the presence of conspecifics and human risk perception may increase as coyote numbers rise (Young et al. 2019b), so we classified the number of coyotes as one, two, three or more.
-Coyote health was included because poor health has been previously linked to anthropogenic food consumption, habituation and conflict, and could thus affect how coyotes respond to humans or how humans perceive coyotes (Murray et al. 2015b; Sugden et al. 2020).
-We classified coyotes as healthy if the report included words like “strong,” “beautiful,” “healthy,” or “majestic,” whereas unhealthy coyotes were described with adjectives such as “injured,” “limping,” “hurt,” “unhealthy,” “mangy,” “scruffy,” or “wounded.”

-We assessed the repeatability of report classification between classifiers by randomly selecting and re-classifying five subsets of twenty reports.
-We determined the total number of differences between the original and re-classified subset of reports and calculated the repeatability by dividing the number of differences by the total number of possible differences (180 per set of 20 reports).
-For coyote response to humans and human perception, we also quantified repeatability separately using the same method (# differences / 20 possible differences for each set of 20 reports).
+We extracted four contextual variables from report comments describing the presence of vulnerable individuals (children or pets, excepting reports of cat depredation), the human activity occurring at the time of the report (e.g., cycling), the number of coyotes, and coyote health (e.g., mangy; Figure 11).

 The first 4,141 reports were classified in order of their submission, and the remainder (N = 3,737) were randomly reordered prior to classification.
+We assessed the repeatability of report classification between classifiers by randomly selecting and re-classifying five subsets of twenty reports and calculating the percentage of reports that differed between observers (ref?).